• Email

 🍽 What To Eat It With

-served with pita chips
+High protein hummus served with pita chips and veggie dip.

-In this curry recipe, I paired it with a side of white rice.
 This is a super versatile dish that can be paired with several other options including the following:

 • Pita Chips